gauravthorat-dev/vektor-store/README.md

 # Vektor Store 🛍️

+🚀 A full-stack e-commerce application built with Flask, featuring complete shopping flow, admin panel, and analytics.

 Vektor Store is a full-stack e-commerce web application built using Python Flask and MySQL, designed to simulate a real-world online shopping platform.

 ---